 Leave injuries untreated, no matter how small or insignificant they may seem, and as a senior they could become more problematic for you as they could become infected.

-As certain aspects of gardening can be quite strenuous physically, especially if you’re doing lots of digging and planting, it’s important that you know what your limits are so you don’t end up pushing yourself too hard.
+As certain aspects of gardening can be quite strenuous physically, especially if you’re doing lots of digging and planting, it’s important that you know what your limits are so that you don’t end up pushing yourself too hard.

-Making your garden accessible
+4. Make your garden more accessible

 It’s recommended that seniors make adjustments to their garden and yard environment so that it’s more accessible and safer for them.

-Instead of having gardening beds down on the floor, use raised beds or vertical planting so you don’t have to do as much bending and stooping down.
+Instead of having gardening beds down on the floor, use raised beds or use vertical planting so you don’t have to do as much bending and stooping down.

 It’s also worth thinking about the plants that you have in your garden.

-Make sure both your garden and any walkways leading to it are free from hazards or any obstacles that you might trip up on.
+Make sure both your garden, and any walkways leading to it, are free from hazards or any obstacles that you might trip up on.

 Have a slow walk around your garden, looking for things like plant roots, rocks, bits of uneven ground, loose steps etc., or anything you might easily miss and end up tripping over when focused on your garden activities.

-Also, take extra care when walking around your garden if it’s been raining and the ground is wet.
+Also, take extra care when walking around your garden especially if it’s been raining and the ground is wet.